 The course is designed for students who would like to learn about forensic chemistry and the basic science needed to understand it.
 Topics will include the forensic chemistry of drugs, arson, poisons, hair, fiber, glass, fingerprints, and the methods used in forensic evidence collection, processing, and crime scene reconstruction.
 Also included in this course is how forensic science is portrayed on TV and in novels, movies, and computer games.

 A lecture-discussion of principles of chemistry, including theory and applications.
 The lab illustrates principles discussed.
 Topics include scientific measurements, simple definitions and concepts, the mole, stoichiometry, gas laws, electronic structure of the atom, bonding thermochemistry, and descriptive chemistry of the elements.
-Restricted to students enrolled in the colleges of Education and Educational Technology, Health and Human Services, and Natural Sciences and Mathematics; others by permission.
+Restricted to students enrolled in the colleges of Education and Communications, Health and Human Services, and Natural Sciences and Mathematics; others by permission.

 3c-3l-4crPrerequisite: CHEM 111 or 113

 A continuation of General Chemistry I. Topics discussed include the solid and liquid state, solutions, kinetics, equilibria, acids and bases, solubility equilibria, thermodynamics, electrochemistry, and descriptive chemistry of the elements.
-Restricted to students enrolled in the colleges of Education and Educational Technology, Health and Human Services, and Natural Sciences and Mathematics; others by permission.
+Restricted to students enrolled in the colleges of Education and Communications, Health and Human Services, and Natural Sciences and Mathematics; others by permission.

 An introductory course for Chemistry, Chemistry Education, Biochemistry, Geology, and Science of Disaster Response majors.
 The first half of a two semester sequence designed to give students the foundation of knowledge and laboratory techniques required to successfully complete a Chemistry degree program.
 Topics include atomic theory, an introduction to chemical reactions, stoichiometry, thermo- chemistry, chemical bonding, and molecular geometry, transition metal complexes, polymers, and biomolecules.